yash-chaudhary/ros2_sim_ws/README.md

 * `sam_bot_controller` - Contains ROS2 nodes to control robot.

 ## Implementation
+1. Create URDF of robot and add relevant plugins for control (i.e. ros2_control diff_drive).
+2. Define the simulation environment the robot will reside in.
+3. Create launch files that start relevant nodes, especially those related to robot TFs.
+4. Read user input commands and in conjunction with Nav2 Simple Commander API, control robot navigation.

 Below is a graphic depicting the relationship between different parts of this workspace

 ## Setup
 The following steps run through the workspace setup.

 ## Bugs/Limitations/Issues